 As founding shareholders holding 20% of the capital and 24% of the voting rights, our only option to bring OSE back to the strategy that made it successful is to change the Board.

-Therefore, at the General Meeting to be held on September 30, we intend to remove the current Directors and to propose the same appointments of Directors as those that had been planned for the General Meeting originally scheduled for June 25.
+This is why, at the General Meeting to be held on September 30, we are calling for the dismissal of the current directors and proposing six new director appointments, five of which had already been presented at the General Meeting initially scheduled for June 25.